South Pole Traverse: History

 The National Science Foundation (NSF) funded a new "Traverse Program" in an effort to lower cost and potentially develop a more reliable method of supplying the South Pole Station.
 Bad weather at McMurdo some summers has reduced the total number of supply flights the NSF could make to bring in construction supplies and scientific equipment.
-In addition, the traverse saves an estimated 40 flights and lowers the carbon footprint over the use of aircraft.
+In addition, a single convoy using the traverse to deliver fuel saves an estimated 45 flights and dramatically lowers the carbon footprint over the use of aircraft by 99%.
 After a one-year hiatus, a traverse team re-occupied the trail during the 2007–08 season after extensive work and completed the first operational traverse in 2008–09.

-The road would also facilitate the movement of heavy equipment needed to implement its proposed South Pole Connectivity Program, a planned optical fiber link between the South Pole and the French–Italian Concordia Station located at Dome C at the edge of the Antarctic Plateau; Concordia has 24-hour access to geosynchronous satellites.
+The road would also facilitate the movement of heavy equipment needed to implement NSF's proposed South Pole Connectivity Program, a planned optical fiber link between the South Pole and the French–Italian Concordia Station located at Dome C at the edge of the Antarctic Plateau; Concordia has 24-hour access to geosynchronous satellites.
 Such satellites cannot be used at the poles since they are below the horizon; the South Pole now uses a few older, low-bandwidth satellites that dip sufficiently south of the equator to be usable for several hours daily.
 These satellites are near the end of their life.
 The road to McMurdo might provide a regularly maintained alternate route for such a link; however, opinions vary as to the shear zone section's suitability for a long-term cable.
 The NSF may also choose to deploy several special purpose satellites in polar orbits.